AndreaN33/EECS301-Lab1/Lab1-Guide/QuartusProject-Guide.md

 1. When the build is finished you can check the results in the **Messages** window.
 If all the files have been added properly, there should be no build errors but there will be a number of build warnings.
 This is typical of Quartus and differentiating between bad warnings and ok warnings will be covered later.

 	:information_source: The log messages can be filtered based on error level (warning, critical warning, and error) using the three buttons in the upper-left corner of the **Messages** window.
 A blue dot above the button means there are messages with that error level.
+Filtering the message log makes it much easier to find problem messages among lots of info messages.

 	![Filter Buttons](images/Quartus18.png)